landscaping jobs in recession

 Highlight the cost-effectiveness of regular maintenance, such as preventing costly repairs or improving curb appeal.

-Additionally, emphasize the importance of maintaining a safe and functional outdoor space, especially during the winter months.
+Additionally, it emphasizes the importance of maintaining a safe and functional outdoor space, especially during the winter months.

 Many homeowners and businesses in Canada require both landscaping and snow removal services.
 By cross-selling these services, you can offer convenience and cost savings to your existing clients.

-Present bundled packages that combine regular lawn care with seasonal snow removal, showcasing the advantages of dealing with a single provider for their outdoor maintenance needs.
+Present bundled packages combining regular lawn care with seasonal snow removal, showcasing the advantages of dealing with a single provider for outdoor maintenance needs.

 Consider offering discounts or incentives for clients who opt for combined services, as this can increase customer loyalty and retention.